TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 ---------------------

-If you refer to another document, chapter or section of another manual in the docs and use the title of that, use capitalization for the anchor text.
+If you refer to another document, chapter or section of another manual in the docs and use the title of that, use title capitalization for the anchor text.

-This has and additional advantage: If you omit the anchor text using the `:ref:` directive, the title from the referred to page will automatically be used as anchor text (which will hopefully already be spelled correctly using title capitalization).
+This has an additional advantage: If you do not specifically supply an anchor text with the `:ref:` directive, the title from the referred to page will automatically be used as anchor text (which will hopefully already be spelled correctly using title capitalization).